 The Phantom of Normality is a melodic collage from which an absurd, melancholy world emerges.
 It hosts a crowd of tragicomic beings searching for a way to connect.

-The play has been translated into English and Spanish.
+The play has been translated into English, Spanish, German and Lithuanian.

 Medusa's Room (Medusan huone, 2019)